The Squeaky Wheel

 The Squeaky Wheel (a nickname given by radio listeners) is a utility shortwave radio station that broadcasts a distinctive sound.

 From around 2000 until 2008 the station's attention tone was a high-pitched two tone signal that vaguely resembled a squeaky wheel.
 From 2008 the channel marker changed to two different tones in a short sequence repeated with a short silent gap.
+In 2023 the marker was changed to a low-tone pip marker.

-The frequencies were 5473 kHz (day) and 3828 kHz (night).
-Several times voice messages in the format of Strategic Flash Messages have been reported.
+The frequencies are 5367 kHz (day) and 3363.5 kHz (night).
+Several times voice messages in Russian military format have been reported.
 The exact transmitter site is unknown, but is thought to be near Rostov-on-Don, Russia.
-The signal strength is not very good in Central Europe and the signal sometimes even disappears for days in the noise.
+The signal strength is weak in Central Europe and the signal sometimes even disappears for days in the noise.